History GCSE / National 5: Exploring the past: Protest

 Two teenagers investigate significant examples of protest by ordinary people near where they live that have helped shape the recent history of Britain.

-They explore the 1819 Peterloo Massacre in Manchester, the Jarrow March of 1936 and the Guildford Sit-in of 1968.
+They explore the 1819 Peterloo Massacre in Manchester and the Jarrow March of 1936.

 Both films piece together contemporary interviews with archive material from the time to build a picture of why protesters took action and what they achieved.

 This series will be relevant for teaching History GCSE in England, Wales and Northern Ireland and SQA National 4/5 in Scotland.